-Christie takes gold and silver for Britain in Japanposted by: Becky
+Christie takes gold and silver for Britain in Japanposted by: Perfect Motion

 British speed skater Elise Christie has retained her world title after winning gold at the ISU World Cup in Japan.
 The victory puts Christie at the top of the world rankings by a huge margin, and gave the 22-year-old her third medal in this year’s world cup series.